iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 As stated on the [Chrome Developer Tools - JavaScript Profiling site](https://developer.chrome.com/devtools/docs/javascript-memory-profiling),

-> A memory leak is a gradual loss of available computer memory.
+> "A memory leak is a gradual loss of available computer memory.
 It occurs when a program repeatedly fails to return memory it has obtained for temporary use.
-JavaScript web apps can often suffer from similar memory related issues that native applications do, such as leaks and bloat but they also have to deal with garbage collection pauses.
+JavaScript web apps can often suffer from similar memory related issues that native applications do, such as leaks and bloat but they also have to deal with garbage collection pauses."

 ### Memory Profiling with Simple Native JavaScript